yeasin50/BasicBankSystem/README.md

 let's think about water drop effect for UI or partivles flow

 having trouble because all packages doesnt support null safelty

+Rive2 doesnt have many things like flare/rive. we need make reverse method. also contrains doesnt support on rive2 -_-

 ## Getting Started
 while flutter v2 support web on stable channel, we will use stable channel, for window,linux+.. use beta and read doc